About Council Tax

 Usually, the person or people who normally live in a property are responsible (liable) for paying the Council Tax.
 If the property is empty, the owner is usually responsible.

 All domestic properties count for Council Tax.
 This includes houses, flats, maisonettes, mobile homes and canal boats.
-If you are building a new property, you must tell the Council Tax team.
+If you are building a new property, you must contact the Council Tax team.

 Legislation sets out a ‘hierarchy of liability’ to show who is responsible for paying the Council Tax for any particular property.
 This sets out 6 categories of people who might be responsible.
 If there is no-one who belongs to a particular category, then liability moves down to the next category on the list.